 - Premium options.
-With a traditional whole life policy premiums are typically paid until age 100, but there are policies with a limited payment period that makes the policy paid-up before a specific event like retirement, or before college tuition kicks in.
+With a traditional whole life policy, premiums are typically paid until age 100, but there are policies with a limited payment period where the premium is fully paid in a specific number of years.

 - Higher initial premiums.
-It's a fact, whole life insurance has a higher initial premium than an equal amount of term insurance, but don't confuse cost with value.
-The benefits of lifetime coverage, and over time, the guaranteed cash value, and the eligibility to earn dividends makes whole life a good choice for building an additional asset class, and for providing for lifetime needs.
+Whole life insurance has a higher initial premium than an equal amount of term insurance, but don't confuse cost with value.
+The benefits of lifetime coverage, and over time the guaranteed cash value and the eligibility to earn dividends, makes whole life a good choice for building an additional asset class and for providing for lifetime needs.

 Good financial decision-making is based on solid research and sound advice.
 If you're considering term life insurance vs. whole life insurance, be sure to discuss your options with a State Farm® agent and consult your tax and legal adviser regarding your situation.1 Unpaid loans and withdrawals will reduce the guaranteed death benefit and policy cash value.
 Loans also accrue interest.